These wonderfully soft and chewy keto chocolate chip cookies are made with almond flour and extra dark chocolate chips.

 - 1 large egg

-- 1 ½ cups blanched, finely ground almond flour (6 oz; it's best to measure by weight)
+- 1 ½ cups blanched, finely ground almond flour - 6 ounces - It's best to measure by weight

-- ¼ teaspoon Diamond Crystal kosher salt or a pinch of fine salt
+- ¼ teaspoon Diamond Crystal kosher salt - or a pinch of any other salt

 - ¼ teaspoon baking soda